 Our aim is to foster a love of reading.
-Our reading scheme is colour banded and dovetails with the scheme at the infant school.
-It is regularly audited to ensure that books are relevant, smart and sufficiently varied.
-Our scheme consists of books from both published reading schemes and other high quality literature.
-Pupils select from the structured scheme throughout their time with us but are invited to read other books, from either home or our library, as they become more confident.
-Books with a focus on phonics are available for those pupils who require a phonics boost as they enter Key Stage 2.
+Our collection of books is regularly audited to ensure that books are relevant, smart and sufficiently varied.
+Our selection includes books from both published reading schemes and other high quality literature.
+Books with clear phonic progression are available for those pupils who require a phonics boost as they enter Key Stage 2.

 Our school library is a vibrant space run by members of the school staff, experienced volunteers and a group of librarians/reading ambassadors.
 We have a large selection of fiction which is categorised by genre.
-The nonfiction section is catalogued using the Dewey system and many of the books are linked to our learning challenge questions.
-The library space is open every day to change reading books, sit and become absorbed in a book, or to research and work quietly.
-Year 3 and 4 have timetabled sessions to change books under the guidance of teaching staff; year 5 and 6 visit independently.
+The non-fiction section is catalogued using the Dewey system and many of the books are linked to our learning challenge questions.
+The library space is open every day to change reading books, sit and become absorbed in a book or as a quiet work space.
+All classes have timetabled sessions to change reading and library books.

 Reading is taught explicitly every day and is embedded across the curriculum.
 The school has invested in a variety of resources, including an online resource with eBooks called Wordsmith.
 Providing high-quality literature is a top priority, and the books that we read, feed into many other areas of the curriculum.
-We aim to host author visits at least once a year.
 Books are woven into our daily English lessons, and class novels (with one copy between two pupils) are read in directed whole class reading sessions.
 Fluency and comprehension are developed through individual, group and whole class practice.
 The strategies are based around the acronym VIPERS - vocabulary, infer, predict, explain, retrieve and sequence or summarise.
 Pupils record their thoughts, practise skills and collect examples of new vocabulary.
 All pupils have the opportunity to read independently at school and are encouraged to practise at home, recording entries in a personal reading diary or on the school learning platform.
-These diaries are monitored and celebrated weekly.